SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 For each alarm mapping the alarm severity and the name of the mapping is shown.

-To edit an alarm mapping simply click it.
+To edit an alarm mapping, simply click it.

-To delete an alarm mapping hover over it and click the **Delete** button.
+To delete an alarm mapping, hover over it and click the **Delete** button.

 #### Adding an alarm mapping